What Can You Do With A Chemistry Degree

 - Scientific Research and Development Services - $99,720

 - Architectural, Chemical Engineering, and Related Services - $67,050

 - Federal Executive Branch - $120,510

 Ultimately, you are the only one who can answer this question for yourself.
-Chemistry is a challenge that will take hard work during your time in college and even harder work when you become a professional.
+Chemistry is a challenge that will take hard work during your time in college and even harder work when you become a professional chemical engineer or another similar job.
 The rewards can be significant.